THUDM/GLM-Edge/finetune/README_en.md

 The multi-turn dialogue fine-tuning example uses the GLM-Edge dialogue format convention, adding different `loss_mask` to different roles to calculate `loss` for multiple rounds of replies in one calculation.

-For data files, the sample uses the following format
+For data files, the sample uses the following format:

-If you only want to fine-tune the model's dialogue capabilities, not the tool capabilities, you should organize the data in the following format.
+For the glm-edge-chat family of models, you should organize your data in the following format.

 ```json
 [